Production Tax Credit for Renewable Energy

 But Congress has repeatedly gone back and forth between expiring and extending the PTC, which has wreaked havoc on the wind industry.

-Originally enacted as part of the Energy Policy Act of 1992, Congress has extended the provision five times and has allowed it to expire on five occasions.
+Originally enacted as part of the Energy Policy Act of 1992, Congress has extended the provision six times and has allowed it to expire on six occasions.
 This "on-again/off-again" status has resulted in a boom-bust cycle of development.
 In the years following expiration, installations dropped between 76 and 93 percent, with corresponding job losses (see Figure below).

 The cycle begins with the industry experiencing strong growth in development around the country while the PTC is firmly in place, and in the years leading up to the PTC's expiration.
 Lapses in the PTC then cause a dramatic slowdown in the implementation of planned wind projects and layoffs at wind companies and manufacturing facilities.
 Upon restoration, the wind power industry takes time to regain its footing, and then experiences strong growth until the tax credits expire.
 And so on.

 Short-term extensions of the PTC are insufficient for sustaining the long-term growth of renewable energy.
 The planning and permitting process for new wind facilities can take up to two years or longer to complete.
 As a result, many renewable energy developers that depend on the PTC to improve a facility's cost effectiveness may hesitate to start a new project due to the uncertainty that the credit will still be available to them when the project is completed.